Jump to Road, Sidewalk & Parking closures

 A Call for Projects for Fiscal Year 2015-2016 JARC and Enhanced Mobility for Seniors and Individuals with Disabilities funds will begin Monday, March 20, 2017 to Friday April 21, 2017.
 A public workshop to discuss Federal Transit Administration (FTA) funding programs, application processes and procedures has been scheduled for Friday, March 17, 2017 from 12:30pm to 3:30 p.m., located at the City of Winston Salem- Lowery Street Facility, 2000 Lowery Street, Winston Salem, NC 27101.
 For more information on this event and to RSVP, please contact Morgan Simmons or visit the JARC and 5310 Grants webpage.

 North Carolina Department of Transportation Prioritization 5.0 Development

 The N.C.
-Department of Transportation’s transportation plan – called the State Transportation Improvement Program or STIP – identifies the construction funding and scheduling for transportation projects at the state level over a 10 year period.
-Although federal law requires the plan to be updated every four years, the State’s transportation department proactively updates it every two years to ensure it accurately reflects the state’s current financial situation.
+Department of Transportation’s (NCDOT) transportation plan – called the State Transportation Improvement Program or STIP – identifies the construction funding and scheduling for transportation projects at the state level over a 10 year period.
+The State’s transportation department proactively updates the STIP every two years to ensure it accurately reflects the state’s current financial situation.

 City of Winston-Salem, DOT

 Att: Kelly Garvin

 Public notice of public participation activities and time established for public review of and comments on the TIP will satisfy the program of projects (POP) requirements.
 Any person who believes they have been aggrieved by an unlawful discriminatory practice regarding the Winston- Salem Urban Area MPO programs has a right to file a formal complaint with Kelly Garvin, City of Winston-Salem, P.O.
 Box 2511, Winston-Salem, NC 27102, within 180 days following the date of the alleged discrimination occurrence.